Home

 Hand formed patties are superior to those machine processed patties that you see.
 You can tell the difference by looking at the surface, if it has “tire tracks” it is machine formed.
 Unless you are feeling really lazy, go to the bulk ground beef.

-Lets get started on sharing awesome hamburger recipes!
+Lets get started with some awesome hamburger recipes!

 4 6-ounce ground beef patties 80/20 hand formed